 The Medici’s are gone, but the bridge remains as illustrious as ever.
 Shopkeepers pride themselves on the quality of their wares – the purity standards for gold jewelry in Italy are some of the highest in the world: 18K.
 In the U.S. 10K is considered acceptable for jewelry to be labeled “gold,” shocking to an Italian jeweler.
 This also means that any bargains are suspect.

 Some good advice: know the market price of gold when shopping.
 Some jewelers will price their wares by weight so you can understand the additional value they place on the craft of the goldsmith.

 Shoppers who like to preview a store’s wares before their trips may be disappointed to discover that most of the shops on the Ponte Vecchio do not have websites.
 That said, the only way to purchase their jewelry is to go to the shops themselves, making the opportunity even more unique and memorable.
 Taking the time to browse is worth it for that reason alone: the item that catches a shopper’s eye very likely cannot be purchased anywhere else in the world.

 Want to stay within a stone’s throw of the Ponte Vecchio?
 We have a wonderful variety of apartments nearby!
-Some favorites Italy Perfect vacation rentals are Casetta Bonsi, Bardi, Memoria, Caravella, Vela and Amore.
+Some favorite Italy Perfect vacation rentals are Casetta Bonsi, Memoria, Caravella and Vela.